truenas/documentation/content/Hardware/Notices/ComponentArticles/NVDIMMUpdate.md

 So far, we have no record of a data loss event.
 Most likely, this is because only one of the two controllers had the NVDIMM issue and the other NVDIMM retained the SLOG data.
 We do not have a root cause for why the event occurs 10% of the time and hope the estimate of 10% is inflated relative to real-world operation.

 Since discovering this weakness, all new M-Series now ship with NVDIMM Rev 2.2 firmware.
-In TrueNAS 12.0-U3 we have added the tools and procedures to:
+In TrueNAS 12.0-U3, we have added the tools and procedures to:

-* Detect the NVDIMM firmware level
+* Detect the NVDIMM firmware level ([NAS-101913](https://jira.ixsystems.com/browse/NAS-101913))
-* Alert the administrator that the NVDIMM may cause data loss
+* Alert the administrator that the NVDIMM may cause data loss ([NAS-109936](https://jira.ixsystems.com/browse/NAS-109936))
-* Upgrade or downgrade the NVDIMM firmware
+* Upgrade or downgrade the NVDIMM firmware ([NAS-109199](https://jira.ixsystems.com/browse/NAS-109199))
 * Upgrade the BIOS of each controller (necessary to change the NVDIMM firmware)

-It is recommended that, for use-cases where data is mission critical, all M-Series systems be updated to 12.0-U3 and the latest BIOS within a reasonable period to minimize risk of disruption to your business.
+It is recommended that, for use-cases where data is mission-critical, all M-Series systems be updated to 12.0-U3 and the latest BIOS within a reasonable period to minimize risk of disruption to your business.
 After that, these NVDIMM firmware levels should be verified and we can determine if the NVDIMM firmware needs to be changed.

 If an NVDIMM firmware change is needed, it is important to note that the multi-step NVDIMM downgrade process takes multiple hours and requires two failovers on a dual controller, HA system.
 This is to ensure IPMI firmware, BIOS version, and NVDIMM firmware are all on the latest qualified versions.
 Apart from the failovers, there is no disruption to normal storage services.
 It should be scheduled with iX Support, who will walk you through the process while taking into account your situation and business needs.

-By moving to TrueNAS 12.0-U3, many TrueNAS systems will be updating to TrueNAS 12.0 which has now been through extensive field testing and has received very positive reviews.
-The 12.0 version has been successfully deployed on over two hundred TrueNAS HA systems and provides additional features and performance improvements.
-Some production users have reported significant performance gains (>30%) by upgrading from 11.3 to 12.0.

-TrueNAS users should contact iXsystems support to schedule the TrueNAS 12.0-U3 software update and discuss any potential challenges with this update.

 {{< include file="static/includes/iXsystemsSupportContact.html.part" html="true" >}}